pinuke/H-ELF/README.md

 ### Example

-The following is an example file in the human extended log format:
+The following is an example file in the human extended logfile format:

 ```
 #Version: 1.0